Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Two Additional Fatty Acids in Hemp Oil

-Hemp seed oil also contains small quantities of gamma-linolenic acid (GLA) and stearidonic acid (SDA).
+Hemp seed oil (or hemp oil) also contains small quantities of gamma-linolenic acid (GLA) and stearidonic acid (SDA).
 Gamma-linolenic acid is an omega-6 substance made from linoleic acid and may be anti-inflammatory.
 Stearidonic acid is an omega-3 substance made from alpha-linolenic acid and increases the amount of eicosapentaenoic acid—one of the fish oil omega-3 fatty acids—in the body.

 Since GLA and SDA are both made in our bodies, people might wonder why their presence in hemp seeds is significant.
 The reason is that the chemical reactions that make these fatty acids are sometimes hindered by other substances in the body.
 It's beneficial to eat preformed GLA and SDA instead of relying entirely on our body's production of these chemicals.

-The benefits of hemp seed oil can be obtained by eating hemp seeds or isolated hemp oil.
+The benefits of hemp seed oil can be obtained by eating hemp seeds or the extracted oil.
 Unrefined, cold pressed hemp oil is green in color due its chlorophyll content and has a pleasant, slightly nutty taste.
 The oil shouldn't be heated, since high temperatures may damage its fatty acids.
-It should also be refrigerated and stored in a dark bottle to prevent damage from heat, light or oxygen.
-Hemp oil is added to skin creams.
-Some people report that it's a very effective moisturizer.

 Other Nutrients in Hemp Seeds

-Hemp seeds are an excellent source of manganese and magnesium and a good source of zinc, iron, thiamine, folate and vitamin B6.
-They also contain fiber.
-The seeds are low in sodium and salt, and like all plant foods they contain no cholesterol.
-They contain phytosterols instead, which resemble cholesterol in structure and function.
-Some types of phytosterols have been found to lower the level of LDL cholesterol - the bad cholesterol - in our blood.
+Hemp seeds are an excellent source of manganese and magnesium and a good source of zinc, iron, thiamine, folate, and vitamin B6.
+They also contain fibre.
+The seeds are low in sodium and salt.

 Hemp seeds are a great addition to the diet and offer a range of very useful health benefits.
-I make sure that I eat them often, either on their own, as part of a recipe or as a milk or oil.
+I make sure that I eat them often, either on their own, as part of a recipe, or as milk or oil.
 If someone decides to add the seeds to their diet, choosing a product of good quality is important, though budget plays a role in the choice as well.

-Hemp seeds and their products are relatively new foods in the marketplace, and sometimes wonderful claims are made for their nutritional benefits which haven't yet been confirmed by scientists.
-Even without these extra benefits, though, hemp seeds and hemp seed products are very healthy foods!
+Hemp seeds and their products are relatively new foods in the marketplace.
+Sometimes wonderful claims are made for their nutritional benefits that haven't yet been confirmed by scientists.
+Even without these extra benefits, though, hemp seeds and the products made from them are very healthy foods.

 © 2012 Linda Crampton